armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 ## Add Armory dashboards to Grafana

 Armory provides some sample dashboards (in JSON format) that you can import into Grafana as a starting point for metrics to graph for monitoring.
-Armory has additional dashboards that are availabe to Armory customers.
+Armory has additional dashboards that are available to Armory customers.
 You can skip this section if you are a Grafana expert.

 To import the sample dashboards, perform the following steps: